qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 To use these macros, first clear the bed mash, home and recalibrate the probe by calling the following macros

 ```
-M4030
-BEACON_AUTO_CALIBRATE
+BED_MESH_CLEAR
+SET_GCODE_OFFSET Z=0
+G28
 ```

 then call the macros listed above and look at the `Result is z=1.xxxxxx` line.
 This informs you of how far away the print bed is from the probe.
 You can adjust the knob under the bed and call the same macro again to obtain the new offset.
 This can be repeated for each of the 4 screw points until all are equal within ~0.02mm.
 It will be difficult to obtain better accuracy than that.
-As a personal suggestion, I recommend aiming for z=1.90 for each of the 4 screw positions.
+As a personal suggestion, I recommend aiming for z=2.00 for each of the 4 screw positions.